-It is important to remember that SEO is much more about the customer journey for your target audience than it is about search engines and sharing platforms.
+It is important to remember that SEO is much more about the customer journey and engaging your target audience than it is about search engines and sharing platforms.
 If you appeal to one, you will surely appeal to the other.
 This diagram outlines the steps of the customer journey and the steps you should take to make sure your content is the best quality for your audience.

 Step 1: Sparked Interest